|

 steps:

-close to home, your office, or a public building, go there immediately and go inside.
-Follow the shelter-in-place recommendations
+you are very close to home, your office, or a public building, go there immediately and go inside.
+Follow the shelter-in-place

-are until you are told it is safe to get back on the road.
+where you are until you are told it is safe to get back on the road.
 Be aware that some roads may be closed or traffic detoured.
-Follow

 Pets in disasters